Monotone Missing Data: A Blessing and a Curse: Introduction

 \section{Introduction}

 Missing data is ubiquitous across all fields of scientific study and it has the potential to severely impact the results of statistical analyses.
 In particular, monotone missingness occurs when a missing measurement implies that another measurement must also be missing.
 In longitudinal studies, a monotone missing data pattern is encountered when dropout is permanent, meaning that subjects do not return to the study after missing one measurement.
+For instance, in a clinical trial where response variables $Y_1$, $Y_2$ and $Y_3$ are measured at three consecutive monthly visits, a subject who drops out after the first visit will have both $Y_2$ and $Y_3$ missing.
 Monotone missing data also arise if there are logical constraints or technical restrictions between the measurements.
 For instance, if the information on the number of children (of a person) is missing, the information on the children's ages will be missing as well.

 The missing data literature has been moving from the classical characterization: \emph{missing completely at random} (MCAR), \emph{missing at random} (MAR) and \emph{missing not at random} (MNAR) \citep{rubin1976inference,Little_2019} towards more sophisticated assumptions which are often expressed using graphical models \citep{doi:10.1177/0962280210394469, NIPS2013_0ff8033c, pmlr-v33-mohan14, Karvanen2015studydesign}.
 One of the major goals related to nonparametric missing data models has been to characterize the set of missing data distributions that are identifiable as functionals of the observed data distribution.
 Several graphical criteria and identifiability algorithms have been developed for this purpose \citep[e.g.,][]{pmlr-v77-tian17a,pmlr-v115-bhattacharya20b, Mohan_2021, pmlr-v216-guo23a}, including a sound and complete graphical criterion by \citet{pmlr-v119-nabi20a}.
 As a result of these efforts, it is known when the joint distribution variables and response indicators is identifiable in nonparametric MNAR models with nonmonotone missingness.